-State law requires the University to transfer funds to the State Treasurer.
-Information pertaining to the reported amounts, fair values, credit risk, and policies governing the State Treasurer's investments is disclosed in the Comprehensive Annual Financial Report of the State of South Carolina.
+With respect to investments in the State's internal cash management pool, all of the State Treasurer's investments are insured or registered or are investments for which the securities are held by the State or its agents in the State's name.
+Information pertaining to the reported amounts, fair values, credit risk, concentration risk, and interest rate risk, of the State Treasurer's investments is disclosed in the Comprehensive Annual Financial Report of the State of South Carolina.